East Sussex Fire and Rescue Service

 East Sussex Fire & Rescue Service (ESFRS) is the statutory fire and rescue service for the county of East Sussex and city of Brighton and Hove, England.
 It is headquartered in Lewes.
 The service has a total of 24 fire stations.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspection investigates how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, East Sussex Fire and Rescue Service was rated as follows:

 Fire stations

 ESFRS operates 24 fire stations that are divided into three groups: West Group, Central Group, and East Group.
+Preston Circus Fire Station in Brighton is the largest and busiest.

 The fire stations are crewed by wholetime firefighters, retained firefighters, or a combination of both.